huskydj1/Publishing-to-Maven-Central_Explanation/Sonatype-Package-Requirements.md

   </plugins>
 </build>
 ```
-Note: The code doesn't need to be copied exactly.
-If other plugins are used, the Nexus Staging Maven Plugin should be configured alongside them.
+Note: These plugins should all be located together under `<plugins>`.

-Those configurations take the user's account details to deploy from the `settings.xml` file.
+Those plugin configurations take the user's account details for deployment from the `settings.xml` file.
 For authentication purposes, the file should contain the code:
 ```
 <settings>
   <servers>